• Profielfoto van Suzanne in een rond pictogram

-In recent years, GLP-1 has become one of the most discussed topics related to weight loss, blood sugar, appetite, and metabolic health.
+In recent years, GLP-1 has become one of the most talked-about topics concerning weight loss, blood sugar, appetite, and metabolic health.
 Many people are now familiar with GLP-1 through names like Ozempic, Wegovy, or Mounjaro.
-Yet, the question remains remarkably often the same: what exactly is GLP-1, how does it work, who uses it, and why are so many people also looking for natural GLP-1 support?
-GLP-1 is an endogenous hormone involved in satiety, gastric emptying, and insulin release after a meal.
+Yet, the question remarkably often remains the same: what exactly is GLP-1, how does it work, who uses it, and why are so many people also looking for natural GLP-1 support?GLP-1 is a hormone produced by the body that is involved in satiety, gastric emptying, and insulin release after a meal.
 GLP-1 medication mimics this action or enhances related pathways.

 What does GLP-1 mean?